 The assignment was to design something for others from your personal values; within the theme of sustainability.
-For people with expensive hobbies, impulse buying online is easily justified and can lead to large unplanned expenditures with a negative impact on their life.
+For people with an expensive hobby, impulse buying is easily justified and can lead to large unplanned expenditures with a negative impact on ones life.

 - year 2019